-We assign A3(stable)/P-2 deposit and senior unsecured debt rating to Deutsche Hypothekenbank (Actien-Gesellschaft) (Deutsche Hypo).
-We further assign a Baseline Credit Assessment (BCA) of ba3 and an Adjusted BCA of ba1 to the Hanover-based bank.
+We assign A3(stable)/P-2 deposit and senior unsecured debt ratings to Deutsche Hypothekenbank (Actien-Gesellschaft) (Deutsche Hypo).
+We also assign a Baseline Credit Assessment (BCA) of ba3 and an Adjusted BCA of ba1 to Deutsche Hypo.

-Deutsche Hypo's ratings reflect its ba3 BCA, two notches of rating uplift incorporating our assessment that the bank will benefit from affiliate support of its sole owner Norddeutsche Landesbank GZ's (NORD/LB, A3 stable/A3 stable, ba3)1 and its membership in the institutional protection scheme of Sparkassen-Finanzgruppe (Aa2 negative, a2)2, the result of the application of our Loss Given Failure (LGF) analysis and inclusion in the resolution perimeter of NORD/LB, as well as our assumption of moderate government support for the bank's deposit and senior unsecured debt ratings, which leads to one notch of rating uplift.
+Deutsche Hypo's ratings reflect its ba3 BCA, two notches of rating uplift from affiliatebacking by its sole owner, Norddeutsche Landesbank GZ (NORD/LB, A3 stable/A3 stable, ba31), and its membership in the institutional protection scheme of Sparkassen-Finanzgruppe (S-Finanzgruppe, Aa2 negative, a22), the result of the application of our Loss Given Failure (LGF) analysis and its inclusion in the resolution perimeter of NORD/LB, as well as one notch of government support because of Deutsche Hypo's membership in systemically relevant S-Finanzgruppe.

-While Deutsche Hypo's financial strength is better than that of its parent, it's ba3 BCA remains capped at the level of NORD/LB, because of the close interlinkages between the two banks, including a regulatory capital waiver and profit-and-loss transfer agreement.
-Deutsche Hypo's reports a sound asset quality but also high leverage and modest earnings capacity.
-The bank's BCA remains constrained by its monoline business model, as a result of its high concentration in commercial real estate (CRE) lending and limited earnings diversification.
-Our view on Deutsche Hypo's BCA could change if the coronavirus credit shock led to a sustained erosion of the bank's solvency strengths.
+Deutsche Hypo's ba3 BCA is capped at the level of the BCA of its parent NORD/LB, reflecting the close interlinks between the two banks.
+The bank's BCA also takes into account sound asset quality, high leverage and modest earnings capacity of Deutsche Hypo.
+In addition, the bank's BCA remains constrained by its monoline business model, resulting from high concentration in the commercial real estate lending, and limited earnings diversification.